 - 30 g (1.05 oz) cored Bramley apple (skin on), chopped into small dice

-- Place the fruit and sugar in a pan together and cook gently, stirring until the fruit is softened to a pulp and the sugar is fully dissolved.
+- Place the fruit and sugar in a pan together and cook gently.
+Stir until the fruit is softened to a pulp and the sugar is fully dissolved.
 Remove from heat and allow to cool to room temperature.
 Loosen with a tablespoon or two of cider to a ‘smearable’ consistency.

 - After this week, remove the pork and rinse gently under a cold tap.
-Pat dry and put it back into the fridge in its tub, preferably uncovered, providing that there are no strong odors in the same fridge such as onion.
+Pat dry and put it back into the fridge in its tub, preferably uncovered.
+Provide that there are no strong odors in the same fridge such as onion.
 Leave overnight to dry a little and finish curing.
 This is now ready to cold smoke.